-Swinburne’s use of animals in teaching and research complies with the provisions of the Victorian Prevention of Cruelty to Animals Act (1986) and associated Regulations 2008 as well as the Australian Code of Practice for the Care and Use of Animals for Scientific Purposes, published by the National Health and Medical Research Council.
+Swinburne’s use of animals in teaching and research complies with the provisions of the Victorian Prevention of Cruelty to Animals Act (1986) and its associated Regulations 2019 as well as the Australian Code of Practice for the Care and Use of Animals for Scientific Purposes (2013), published by the National Health and Medical Research Council.

-All projects involving the care and use of live animals or animal tissue must have the approval of the Swinburne Animal Ethics Committee prior to commencement.
-This includes, for example:
+All projects involving the care and use of live animals or animal tissue must have the approval of the Swinburne Animal Ethics Committee (SAEC) prior to commencement.
+This includes:

 - tissues for class experiments